AHSNs are driving adoption of a number of transformative technologies and medicines through the Rapid Uptake Products (RUP) programme.

 Free online toolkit

-As the lead for the AHSN Network national asthma biologics programme, Oxford AHSN has launched an online toolkit to support healthcare professionals involved in care for patients with asthma.
+Oxford AHSN has created an online toolkit to support healthcare professionals involved in care for patients with asthma.

 Rapid Uptake Products 2019/20: